jnozzi/cocoadev.com/markdown/NSTableViewAutoSave.md

-When I change the size or order of my columns in my General/NSTableView, it gets General/AutoSaved in the plist.
+When I change the size or order of my columns in my NSTableView, it gets AutoSaved in the plist.
 However, when I programatically remove a column, it shows back up upon Application restart.
 Here's my removal code:

     [tableView removeTableColumn:[tableView tableColumnWithIdentifier:@"Name"]];